Wawona Area HikesDownload a Wawona-area hiking brochure [600 kb PDF].

 4.8 miles (7.6 km) loop; 2 hours

 Follow Forest Drive, the paved road, two miles upstream from the store to the Seventh Day Adventist camp.
 At the camp, bear to the left onto a dirt road and continue a half-mile to Swinging Bridge.
 Cross the bridge and bear left onto the trail that becomes a dirt road, then paved Chilnualna Falls Road.
-This road will take you back to the Pioneer Yosemite History Center.
+This road will take you back to the Yosemite History Center.
 Walk through the history center and its covered bridge to return to the Wawona Store.

 Alder Creek (strenuous)

 12 miles (18.7 km); 6 to 8 hours

 The trail begins across the street from the parking area at the "Backcountry Use" sign and leads uphill north through an open pine forest with abundant manzanita growing on drier slopes.

 8.2 miles (13.1 km) round-trip; 5 hours.
 2,400 feet (732 m) elevation gain